piotr-yuxuan/chinese-huawen/Work path.md

 ## What to do next:

+ * Change logic to ensure IDS are correctly parsed even if components are not sorted in a good order. (implique PairMap)
+ * Find a better code structure.
+Command line parameters and *.conf file may tell what kind of output we want: populate the database for real, dictionary human readable serialisation output, gephi-ready files, just pdf with tree.
  * Find nice way to query the database upon IDS
  * Use Gephi to produce svg
  * Avoid writing SQL in Java but find a library to access full relationel model